jakeyeung/alternative-splicing/README.md

 This repository contains a number of useful scripts to analyze alternative splicing.
 Most of these scripts were used to process outputs of MISO.
 Therefore, these scripts are most useful if you have outputs from MISO to process.

-# Brief highlights of this repository:
+# Brief highlights of this repository, with example workflows:
 * [Identify differentially spliced events between two groups of samples using t-test.](#ttest)
 * [Create bed files and fasta files from a list of MISO events.](#bedfasta)
 * [Generate heatmaps of PSI values either in pair-wise comparison or group comparison.](#heatmaps)